mlpack/mlpack/doc/user/methods/random_forest.md

 arma::umat intervals(2, labels.n_cols);

-// This example only has 3 active events
+for (size_t c = 0; c < 1000; ++c)
+{
+  // Every "normal" event has length 1 and happens at the time step equivalent to its column. intervals(0, c) = c;
+  intervals(1, c) = c;
+}

+// Now set the three "overlapping" events to have longer ranges.
 // The first two events overlap in [100,200].
-// The third event is fully isolated (no
+// The third event is isolated from the other two.
+// All three still overlap in each time step with one
-// informational overlap)
+// "normal" event.
 intervals(0, 0) = 0; // start of first event
 intervals(1, 0) = 200; // end of first event
 intervals(0, 100) = 100; // start of second event